Gluten Cross Reactivity Cyrex Lab Testing Array 4

 - Potato IgG + IgA Combined

-If you have been following a “gluten free” diet characterized by many food with the GF label, or foods that you see labeled above, and you continue to struggle with Gastrointestinal, Neurological or Dermatological we recommend that you get this test done-Cyrex Lab Testing Array 4
+If you have been following a “gluten free” diet characterized by many food with the GF label, or foods that you see labeled above, and you continue to struggle with Gastrointestinal, Neurological or Dermatological we recommend that you order this test- Cyrex Lab Testing Array 4